Lalllnnnnn/my-first-repo/README.md

-# my-first-repo
+Hello, this is my first repository.
-This is my first GitHub repository for testing and learning.
+I am learning blockchain and testnet.